HuffordLab/NAM-genomes/quality-control/README.md

 1. soft-link all the input-files creating directory for each NAM: [`soft-link-rnaseq-files.sh`](scripts/soft-link-rnaseq-files.sh)
 2. Download B73.v4 and index the genome using STAR: [`runSTARmap_index.sh`](scripts/runSTARmap_index.sh)
 3. Create commands for each NAM directory: [`star-cmds-gen.sh`](scripts/star-cmds-gen.sh), this will generate commands for

-     - Map raw reads to the indexed genome using STAR (1st pass): [`runSTARmap_round1.sh`](scripts/runSTARmap_round1.sh)
+     * Map raw reads to the indexed genome using STAR (1st pass): [`runSTARmap_round1.sh`](scripts/runSTARmap_round1.sh)
-		 - Aggregate splice sites to generate a file for reliable splice sites found in the genome: [`sjCollapseSamples.awk`](scripts/sjCollapseSamples.awk)
+		 * Aggregate splice sites to generate a file for reliable splice sites found in the genome: [`sjCollapseSamples.awk`](scripts/sjCollapseSamples.awk)
-		 - Map raw reads to the indexed genome again, but using the splice sites to recalibrate alignment and generate a bam file: [`runSTARmap_round2.sh`](scripts/runSTARmap_round2.sh)
+		 * Map raw reads to the indexed genome again, but using the splice sites to recalibrate alignment and generate a bam file: [`runSTARmap_round2.sh`](scripts/runSTARmap_round2.sh)
-		 - Run the `featureCoutns` from subread package to get counts for each gene present in the annotation: [`runSubreads.sh`](scripts/runSubreads.sh).
+		 * Run the `featureCoutns` from subread package to get counts for each gene present in the annotation: [`runSubreads.sh`](scripts/runSubreads.sh).
 It also runs `multiqc` for gathering quality metrics.
-		 - Clean the counts file and generate R script process it with DESeq2 package using: [`cleanSubreadCounts.sh`](scripts/cleanSubreadCounts.sh).
+		 * Clean the counts file and generate R script process it with DESeq2 package using: [`cleanSubreadCounts.sh`](scripts/cleanSubreadCounts.sh).
 The base R-script is: [`DESeq2.R`](scripts/DESeq2.R), which needs to be run to create plots and clustering data.
-		 - Gather summary stats using scripts [`tabulator.sh`](scripts/tabulator.sh) and [`getCoverageStats.sh`](scripts/getCoverageStats.sh)
+		 * Gather summary stats using scripts [`tabulator.sh`](scripts/tabulator.sh) and [`getCoverageStats.sh`](scripts/getCoverageStats.sh)
 4. The plots and tables were imported to Excel and PowerPoint to evaluating the quality.
 The files are available here: [RNA_seq_v5.2.pptx](assets/RNA_seq_v5.2.pptx) and [RNAseq_inventory_V5.2.xlsx](assets/RNAseq_inventory_V5.2.xlsx).

 ### Accession and Tissue integrity

 Each RNAseq library was mapped to B73.v4 and SNPs were called using GATK.
 The SNPs were then clustered to generate a phylogenetic tree, compared to the NAM founder phylogenetic tree (from HapMap2) to detect any sample/tissue/accession mislabeling or switching.
 The methods/scripts are listed below:

- 1.
+ 1. The bam file generated from the previous step was processed using GATK and Picard toolkit using the script [`process-rnaseq-bams.sh`](scripts/process-rnaseq-bams.sh).
+Breifly, this scripts adds read-group information, marks duplicate reads in the mapped bam file, and splits N cigar string in mapped reads.
+ 2. Run GATK HaplotypeCaller on the processed bam files.
+To speed it up, the commands were generated using intervals, processing 3Mb regions at a time, simultaneously, running them on the cluster.
+The script used: [`gatkcmds-gen.sh`](scripts/gatkcmds-gen.sh).
+The jobs script wrapper [`makeSLURMp.py`](https://github.com/ISUgenomics/common_scripts/blob/master/makeSLURMp.py) was used.
+ 3. The VCF files for each region were gathered and filtered to generate a single VCF file.
+ 4. SNPphylo was used to contruct phylogenetic tree and the tree was inspected to check if the tissue samples from each accession clustered correctly.
+Any irregularities were flagged and removed from the final analyses (samples that could be easily obtained were re-sequenced).
+Script [`snp-phylo-run.sh`](scripts/snp-phylo-run.sh).

 ## Assembly QC